What this article covers:

 A field you would like to sync is not listed?
 Contact us, we may already support it through a manual configuration.

-Here are all the available options for Trello and GitHub:
+Here are all the available options for Trello and Jira:

-Unito will sync all cards and issues by default but you can customize your workflow by syncing just some of them (complete guide).
+Unito will sync all work items by default but you can customize your workflow by syncing just some of them (complete guide).

 Filter by issue type